dkowis/hass-cli-auth-authentik/README.md

 - If the authenticated user is in the configured `admin_group_name`, they are mapped to the Home Assistant admin group (`system-admin`).
 - If the authenticated user is in the `user_group_name`, they are mapped to the Home Assistant users group (`system-users`).
+- If no groups are configured, and the user is authenticated, they're allowed to log in, but no groups assigned.
-- If neither group is configured, or the user is not a member, authentication is denied.
+- If any groups are configured, and the user is authenticated, but not in any of those groups, they are not allowed to log in.

 ---

 ## Troubleshooting

+- Turn up verbosity using `-v` or `-vvv`: Note `TRACE` Level will output passwords onto the console, because they're in the environment.
 - **User not found or not in required group:** Make sure the Authentik flow is correct and the user is a member of the correct group(s).
 - **Timeout errors:** Increase the `timeout` parameter in `config.toml` if needed.
 - **Flow errors:** Double-check your Authentik flow setup.